jakevossen5/internet-backpacks/method-breakdown.md

 ## `download_all_requests()`

-Could be called by Nick.
+Could be called by Nick, Written by Jake.
 This will call `get_all_requests()` and actually execute the reqeuest.
 After it is done downloading, will call `update_request(status, location)`.
 This will update the location of the download and the status of the download.

 ## `update_request(status, location)`